jarusll/the-logs/index.md

 I have to fight the compiler alot with Rust.

-Nope, rust is def not suitable for competitive programming for me.
+Nope, rust is definitely not suitable for competitive programming for me.

 Elegant code > everything.

+I could only solve 1 problem today.
+While taking things slow is good but the languages feel inadequate.
+They don't support the verbs I want to work it.
+Something as simple as position-if function.
+I want these high order functions at my disposal.
+I might have to build my own library.

 # 2022-04-25